petru/cakewalk/docs/bot_options.md

 : String

 Default value
-: `"cinch"`
+: `"cakewalk"`

 Description
-: The real name Cinch will connect with.
+: The real name Cakewalk will connect with.

 ## reconnect
 Type